zackmitchell/decksters-laboratory/architects/bigby/Squad Goals/spec.md

 ```
 Architect: Bigby
 Commander: Marneus Calgar
-Color Identity: Esper (WUB)
+Color Identity: Esper (BUW)
 ```

+### Guide
 A modified version of the `Forces of the Imperium` Warhammer 40k precon.

-### Guide
+### Changelog
+v0.1
+- Upgrade of Might of the Imperium precon deck